Chart icon: chart user instructionsUsing our interactive charts

 Initial treatment admissions can be seen as a measure of incidence, or new cases in a year.
 With opiates, this represents people who sought or were referred for treatment for the first time, for whom treatment may be a years-long process.
 A 20-year-old entering treatment in 2010 may well become a 40-year-old still in treatment in 2030.
 We present initial treatment admissions for any opiate by age.
 Click the 'Expand' button to break the largest age group, 18- to 29-year-olds, into smaller groups.

-Data source: Washington State Department of Social and Health Services, Division of Behavioral Health and Recovery
+Data source: Washington State Health Care Authority, Division of Behavioral Health and Recovery

 Buprenorphine-assisted treatment